voltxge33/My-Mini-Projects/README.md

 # My Projects
- This is some of the projects I'm making on my journey to learn how to code in python!
-Wish me luck!
+   Thanks for viewing my repo!
+Here, I intend to store my more small scale projects on my way to learning how to code in multiple languages!